The following strategies for answering the free-response questions were developed by faculty consultants to help you on exam day:

 - Begin writing only after you have thought through the evidence you plan to use, and have determined what your thesis statement will be.
 Once you have done this, you will be in a position to answer the question analytically instead of in a rambling narrative.

 - Learn how to present your thesis statement: make your overarching statement or argument and then position your supporting evidence so that it is obviously directed to answering the question, as opposed to being a string of abstract generalizations.
 State your points as clearly as possible and explicitly connect them to the larger thesis.
 Do not leave it to the reader to infer what is meant or how something illustrates a point.

 - If you have done the analytical work required prior to writing, you should be able to demonstrate an understanding of the complexity of the question.
 You should state your thesis, introduce the elements that support the thesis, and demonstrate the logic that led you to link the elements in support of the thesis.
 By applying these ideas you will construct an excellent essay.

 - While essay writing in general is a valuable exercise, you may wish to work specifically on free-response questions from previous AP Examinations.
 This will allow you to compare your own responses with those that have already been scored and evaluated.
 Free-response questions are available through the Advanced Placement Program® in numerous formats.
-One of the easiest ways to find sample essays is to go to the Exam Practice page for Psychology.
+One of the easiest ways to find sample essays is to go to the Exam Practice page for U.S. Government and Politics.